 New Perspectives ... offers two main types of course designed for headteachers, teachers, those training to teach and, often, other staff or governors in primary and nursery schools.
-This page describes the Thinking Through Pedagogy courses, while New Perspectives on ... courses can be seen by clicking the link.
+This page describes the Thinking Through Pedagogy courses, while New Perspectives on ... courses can be seen on another page.

 Michael Fullan suggests that 'educational change depends on what teachers do and think.
 It's as simple and complex as that.'
 Other factors - curriculum, resources, inspection, school structures, leadership - all affect this.
 However, the complexity of children's learning requires teachers - and other adults - who in the Cambridge Primary Review's words 'work towards a pedagogy of repertoire rather than recipe and of principle rather than prescription.'
 In other words, one essential element of school improvement is teachers who think through and understand their practice, and are prepared to develop their own ideas, rather than just follow the recipe.

-Good CPD draws on the evidence of research and practice, introducing new ideas and perspectives to encourage a deeper understanding of pedagogy, to help groups and individuals explore how this can inform and enrich their own teaching.
-However, too often, courses do not enable this sort of collective thinking, which will be especially important with the end of the National Strategies and the likely decline of Local Authority courses.
+Good CPD draws on the evidence of research and practice, introducing new ideas and perspectives to encourage a deeper understanding of pedagogy, to help groups and individuals explore how this can inform and enrich their teaching.

 Alternative models, depending on the location of schools and their specific needs, are available, such as:

 Courses are organised on pre-set dates in areas within easy reach of Oxford and can be set up in response to specific requests.
-Courses run so far have been on the themes of:
+Courses run have been on the themes of: